 Your ego has been hanging out with you for so many years that eventually it’s the only voice you hear.
 The ego stuffs you into a box where you only feel safe living in fear and playing small.
-Therefore, whenever you step outside the box and shine light on the darkness, the ego freaks out and amps up its game.
+Therefore, whenever you step outside the box and shine a light on the darkness, the ego freaks out and amps up its game.
 Remember, the darkness of the ego cannot survive in the light of your inner guide.
 So as the light slowly begins to brighten, the ego gets scared and begins pulling out all the stops to put the light out.

 Trick One: Dredging Up That Old Fear Talk

 One of the ego’s favorite responses to the light is tons of fear talk.
 When your healthy voice gets strong, the ego will dredge up any old fear from your past to turn down the light.
 Ego will clutch on to fears of people, money, romance, self-image, being alone, you name it.
-It will taunt you with warnings like, “this happiness cannot possibly last”, “This relationship is too good to be true”, “You’d better get a job and let go of those entrepreneurial visions”, “Get back together with that guy who hurt you because you might not find someone else.”
+It will taunt you with warnings like, “this happiness cannot possibly last”, “This relationship is too good to be true”, “You’d better get a job and let go of those entrepreneurial visions”, and “Get back together with that guy who hurt you because you might not find someone else.”

 Trick Two: Guilt